3L0C/mpvSockets-smpv/README.md

 #### `$MPV_SOCKET_DIR`
 This should be set to some directory that you have permission to write to.
-If it is not found it will be set to `$socketDir/mpvSockets` where `$socketDir` is the output of the function `get_temp_path`.
+If it is not found it will be set to `$SocketDir/mpvSockets` where `$SocketDir` is the output of the function `get_temp_path`.
 On my system that is /tmp but it may be different on yours.

 #### `$MPV_UMPV_SOCKET` & `$MPV_MUSIC_SOCKET`
 These should be set as a full path to the desired socket.
+Something like:

+  `/home/name/.tmp/umpv_socket`

-Something like `/home/name/.tmp/umpv_socket` or `/home/name/.tmp/music_socket`.
+or

+  `/home/name/.tmp/music_socket`

 The parent directory of the socket should actually exists and you need to have read and write access to the directory.

 If this variable is set the script will not necessarily create the parent directory for you.
 For best compatibility the parent directory should be set to the same thing as `$MPV_SOCKET_DIR` or it's default.
 This will ensure that the directory is created and available as this script always creates a default socket directory.

-If the necessary environment variable is not set the default location will be set to `$MPV_SOCKET_DIR/umpv_socket` or `$MPV_SOCKET_DIR/music_socket`.
+If the necessary environment variable is not set the default location will be set to

+  `$MPV_SOCKET_DIR/umpv_socket`

+or

+  `$MPV_SOCKET_DIR/music_socket`

 Refer to the entry above if `$MPV_SOCKET_DIR` is unset.

 ## Usage with umpv
-If you are unfamiliar with umpv you can check out the original or an alternative here:
+If you are unfamiliar with umpv you can check out the original or an alternative at one of these locations:

   - [the original version](https://github.com/mpv-player/mpv/blob/master/TOOLS/umpv)
   - [modified original](umpv/python/umpv) compatible with mpvSockets